-Emu Aragon, MS, LCMHC, LPC-MHSP, NCC, ACS
+Emu Aragon, MS, LCMHC, QS, LPC-MHSP, NCC, ACS

-Licensed Clinical Mental Health Counselor (North Carolina)
+Licensed Clinical Mental Health Counselor, Qualified Supervisor (North Carolina)

 Licensed Professional Counselor - Mental Health Service Provider (Tennessee)